[fancy_box id=1 linked_cu=6541 align=”center”]CLICK HERE TO GET UPIR FREE TIP SHEET[/fancy_box]

-- As dry skin also significantly aggravates the problem of thin skin, drink plenty of water to keep it hydrated.
+- As dry skin also significantly aggravates thin skin, drink plenty of water to keep it hydrated.

 - Elderlies are also advised to quit smoking.
-Research has shown that cigarette smoke deprives the skin of oxygen, paving way for wrinkles to show in pretty early.
+Research has shown that cigarette smoke deprives the skin of oxygen, allowing wrinkles to show in pretty early.

 - Exercise is yet another way to get good skin during old age.

 - Take a nutrient-rich diet.
 Building good skin not only requires external care, but you also need to support it internally.
-Therefore, a good diet rich in fruits and vegetables will give it an antioxidant boost, which will help in driving away from the free radicals.
+Therefore, a good diet rich in fruits and vegetables will give it an antioxidant boost, which will help drive away from the free radicals.